EXPERIENCE DETROIT

 Tour Overview

 The dawn of a vibrant Riverfront is one of the most exciting initiatives under way in Detroit today.
-The city boasts nearly 14 miles of frontage along the fascinating Detroit River, three miles of which are the focus of massive development investment.
-Early stages of the revitalization are complete and open to the public, including the Renaissance Center's Riverfront Promenade and Tri-Centennial State Park.
-The East Riverfront (the stretch between the Ren-Cen and Belle Isle) is slated for completion by late 2007 and construction of the West Riverfront is to take place shortly thereafter.
-Plans for the three mile stretch include a continuous RiverWalk with green spaces complete with outdoor dining, children’s playscapes, art fairs, fishing areas, and historical markers.
-You will also be treated to awe-inspiring views of Belle Isle, Windsor (Canada), and the occasional ocean freighter!
+The city boasts nearly 14 miles of frontage along the fascinating Detroit River, 5 1/2 miles of which are the focus of massive development investment.
+Ultimately, the entire stretch will include a continuous Riverwalk with green spaces, children's playscapes, art fairs, outdoor dining, fishing areas, historical markers, and awe-inspiring views of Belle Isle, Windsor (Canada), and the occasional ocean freighter!
+Much of the East Riverfront between the Renaissance Center and Belle Isle is open to the public.
+The West Riverfront is in progress and will include an exciting new Port Authority and Public Dock, providing a gateway to the region for cruise ships passengers from around the world.
+But this area of the Riverfront is only part of the intrigue.
 Do not miss this fantastic tour.

 Skip To…